44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 10 Tips for Making an Effective To-Do List

-While you are completing tasks from your to-do list, always complete your high-priority tasks first.
+While you are completing tasks, always complete your high-priority tasks first.

-Once you have completed these tasks, only then move to the less important ones.
+Once you have completed these tasks, only then can you move on to the less important ones.
 If you do otherwise, the most important tasks may stay undone at the end of the day.

 Do not micromanage yourself

-Before you create a to-do list for yourself, you have to understand one thing – the purpose of this list isn’t to micromanage yourself.
-So, don’t put silly tasks like you have to refill your water bottle on that list.
+Before you create one for yourself, you have to understand one thing – the purpose of this list isn’t to micromanage yourself.
+So, don’t put silly tasks like having to refill your water bottle, etc.

 Include tasks from which you can earn valuable experience and improve your productivity level, rather than some petty chores that you do in your everyday life.